THE X FILES

 (In an amusing piece of trivia: one wonders if any fans of Star Wars (1977) picked up the in-joke aimed at them in the last scene.
 Featured is the title credit Foum Tatouine, Tunisia.
 Tunisia, of course, was the location where George Lucas shot all the Tattooine scenes for Star Wars).

 An X Files theatrical sequel was talked about for a number of years and eventually emerged as the heavily disappointing The X Files: I Want to Believe (2008).
-The X Files underwent a six-episode revival in 2016.
+The X Files underwent a six-episode revival in 2016, followed by a full series in 2018.

 The X Files was Rob Bowmans second outing as a feature-film director he had earlier made the rollerblading film Airborne (1993).
 Bowman next went onto helm the dragon film Reign of Fire (2002), followed by the Marvel Comics adaptation Elektra (2005), as well as two episodes of the Stephen King anthology mini-series Nightmares & Dreamscapes: From the Stories of Stephen King (2006).

 Outside of The X Files, creator Chris Carter has enjoyed extremely mixed success.
 He made the consistently interesting tv series Millennium (1996-9), which suffered from a crucial lack of conceptual focus, starting off about a serial killer profiler before tracking off into mystical directions trying to analyse the millennial zeitgeist.
 His other works include the also highly interesting Virtual Reality series Harsh Realm (1999), which was cancelled after nine episodes, and the X Files spinoff The Lone Gunmen (2001), which was also cancelled after thirteen episodes.
-Carter subsequently wrote/directed another science-fiction pilot The After (2014) that failed to go to series.
+Carter subsequently wrote/directed another science-fiction pilot The After (2014) that failed to go to series and then returned to the The X Files revival in 2016.